For the 7th and 8th grade student-athlete

 On the Mountain

 - Train on snow six days a week.

 - Work with a full-time, dedicated coaching staff focused on improvement and a lifetime love of the sport.

 - Compete in local and regional competitions.

-- Work hard in a rigorous eighth grade curriculum in math, language study, the sciences, and the humanities.
+- Work hard in rigorous seventh and eighth grade math, language studies, science, art, and humanities curricula.

 - Live on campus in Winter Term devoted dormitories

 - Participate in Gould traditions and community life from formal dinners to assembly to Winter Carnival.